Theta rank, levelness, and matroid minors: Higher level graphs

 The first graph is the $5$-wheel $W_5$, the second graph is the cone over $K_{2,3}$ and is called $A_3\backslash x$ in~\cite{Oxley5wheel}.
 The next result states that this is the right class to study.

 \begin{prop} The wheel $W_5$ has Theta rank $3$. \end{prop} \begin{proof} Let $F = E(C_5)$ be the edges of the rim of the wheel which is a flat of rank $4$.
-This is the unique flacet of levelness $5$ and it is sufficient to show that $4 - \ell_F(\x)$ is not $2$-sos with respect to the spanning trees $V = V_{\MM(W_5)}$ of $W_5$.
+This is the unique flacet of levelness $5$ and it is sufficient to show that its facet-defining affine function $ \rk(F) - \ell_F(\x) = 4 - \ell_F(\x)$ is not $2$-sos with respect to the spanning trees $V = V_{\MM(W_5)}$ of $W_5$.
 Arguing by contradiction, let us suppose that there are polynomials $h_1(\x),\dots,h_m(\x)$ of degree $\le 2$ such that

 is identically zero on $V$.